Providing loving care to young children helps them to be mentally healthy.

 The Brain is Under Construction

 Your child’s brain develops from the bottom up.
-The areas that develop first are the ones that help her to live, such as breathing and heartbeat.
+The areas that develop first are the ones that help them to live, such as breathing and heartbeat.
 You can think of this as the foundation of a house (as shown in the picture below).
 It is important to have the areas of the brain that are needed for life and stability working first.

 Helping Your Child’s Brain Develop (All Levels)